 “I’ve found that the money made from just one or two massive asymmetric investments is enough money to buy a new house, look after a loved one in need of care, or put a kid through college.”

-The markets are changing dramatically & old investment approaches simply won’t work
+The markets are changing dramatically & old investment approaches are unlikely to keep working

 I’m so sick and tired of all the terrible investment advice out there.

 It literally pains me when readers write in with crazy ideas like “This time it’s different” or “Market cycles don’t matter any more”.
 Or some other utter drivel they’ve heard from finance ‘experts’ on TV.
 (You know the ones)